12 national parks you’ve never heard of

 1. Wooroonooran National Park

-Stalking the coastline from Innisfail to Gordonvale south of Cairns, Wooroonooran National Park is a haven for adventure seekers, home to gushing waterfalls, foresty foothills, wild rivers, and mountainous peaks, including Queensland’s highest, Mount Bartle Frere.
+Stalking the coastline from Innisfail to Gordonvale south of Cairns, Wooroonooran National Park is a haven for adventure seekers.
+It’s home to gushing waterfalls, foresty foothills, wild rivers, and mountainous peaks, including Queensland’s highest, Mount Bartle Frere.

-Making up a huge portion of the World Heritage-listed Wet Tropics (aka the oldest living rainforests in the world), this is an oasis come summertime, with nippy freshwater swimming holes hiding deep within its greenery.
+Making up a huge portion of the World Heritage-listed Wet Tropics (the oldest living rainforests in the world), this is an oasis come summertime, with nippy freshwater swimming holes hiding deep within its greenery.

 For the serious hikers, Queensland’s two highest peaks – Mount Bartle Frere and Bellenden Kerr – await, along with the historic Goldfield Trail and the tropical pyramid known as Walsh’s.